-A new 18-hole disc golf course was recently added in the park.
-The state-of-the-art course features long and short tee pads at each hole, as well as 3 pin placements which will be rotated throughout the year.
+The 18-hole state-of-the-art disc golf course in the park features long and short tee pads at each hole, as well as 3 pin placements which will be rotated throughout the year.

 Situated at the confluence of Big Creek and Indian Camp Creek, fishing is plentiful.
 A large lake on the property is also stocked with bluegill, bass, and catfish.
 Visit the historical Cannon family cemetery, which has been preserved on park property to honor the region's history.
 Some of the headstones in the historical cemetery date back to the early 19th Century.

 Another historical interpretive site to visit in the park is a "ghost structure" display of the original log cabin believed to have been built in the late 1800s.

 Future plans include the development of the Toth Nature Preserve to protect the wildlife and native plant species found throughout the park.